Three Days of Learning

 We’ll close class between 3pm and 5pm, depending on what’s going on in the distillery and how many questions people have.

 Tuition20% off for early registration!

-- Includes invitations to all After-Hours Events throughout the weekend.
+- Includes invitations to any After-Hours Events throughout the weekend

 Early Registration Discount

-Register early and receive the discounted rate of $1999.
-After the discount closes, registration increases to $2499.
+Register at least 20 days before a Workshop and receive the discounted rate of $1899.
+After the discount closes, registration increases to $2375.